gitextensions/GitExtensionsDoc/source/settings.rst

         In the Push, Merge and Rebase dialogs, advanced options are hidden by default and shown only after you click a link or checkbox.
         If this setting is checked then these options are always shown on those dialogs.

-      .. setting:: Check for release candidate versions

-        Include release candidate versions when checking for a newer version.

       .. setting:: Use Console Emulator for console output in command dialogs

         Using Console Emulator for console output in command dialogs may be useful the running